milkmansson/toit-mpr121/README.md

 # Toit Driver library for the MPR121 Touch/Proximity sensor
 This is a Toit driver for the MPR121 is a capacitive touch sensor controller, made by NXP Semiconductors.
 It detects when a finger (or any conductive object) approaches or touches one of the pads.
-- There are versions of this chipset made by Seeedstudio
+There are versions of this chipset made by Seeedstudio and others.
+Check pinouts as not all pins from the MPR121 are exposed in all cases.

-## To Do:
-- Sort/deduplicate stop functions in `Mpr121Events`
-- Proximity example.

 > [!WARNING]
 > This driver is functional but still under development.